cceckman/startup-showdown/writeup/_index.md

 ## Acknowledgements

-Thanks to Meg, Claire, and Nic for reviewing this.
+Thanks to Meg, Claire, Nic, and Aditya for reviewing this.